syeda434am/Syeda434/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=aunanya875" alt="aunanya875" /></a> </p>

 - I've gained skills over different programming languages and participated in some online programming contests.
 I've also participated in cyber security competitions (Competitions : **Inter University Cyber Drill Competition** of 2021 & 2022, **National Cyber Drill Competition** of 2021) to enhance my knowledge and to work in this field in the future.
-Currently I’m doing my thesis and working in the field of **Federated Learning**.
+Currently I’m doing my research in the field of **Federated Learning**.

 - How to reach me **aunanya875@gmail.com**